usnistgov/5gdeploy/docs/multi-host.md

 # - 'docker -H ssh://HOST', if the named container is placed on a secondary host
 ```

-With `--place` flags, all containers are defined in a single Compose file but the `compose.sh` script will list each container name for the proper host machine.
-You can add `--split` flag to generate a separate Compose file for each host machine, if you prefer that way.

 ## CPU Isolation

 It is possible to configure CPU isolation as part of the `--place` flag.